-THE TRADITIONAL APPROACH TO AND CRITICISM OF REFERRING TO LOCALIZATION OF MENTAL OPERATIONS IN BRAIN MECHANISMS regions in the second half of the nineteenth century.
+Although claims that particular brain regions are responsible for specific mental phenomena were advanced early in the development of neuroscience (most notoriously by Gall around 1800), researchers only began to utilize naturally occurring or experimentally induced lesions or electrical stimulation to link mental processes experimentally to specific brain regions in the second half of the 19th century.
 Especially noteworthy accomplishments were Broca's (1861) localization of articulate speech in the region in left prefrontal cortex that came to bear his name (based on deficits exhibited in patients with lesions to this region), Fritsch and Hitzig's (1870) localization of motor control of muscle contractions to regions of the motor strip (based on responses after mild electrical stimulation to the cortex in dogs), and Munk's (1881) localization of basic visual processes to the occipital lobe (based on deficits following lesions to the occipital cortex in various species).